 Importing a car into Canada may seem to be a daunting task but it really isn’t too difficult.
 This past summer I imported one of the 2011 Subaru Outbacks and the process was incredibly smooth.
 In addition we saved over $9300!
-In this post I will detail how to DIY import a car to Canada from the United States.
+In this post I will detail how to DIY new car import to Canada from the United States.

-How to DIY Import a Car to Canada
+How to DIY New Car Import to Canada

 Here is the process: